vuetifyjs/vuetify/packages/docs/src/pages/en/features/breakpoints.md

 ## Usage

-Let's try a real world example with a `v-dialog` component. that you want to convert to a **full-screen** dialog on mobile devices.
-To track this we would need to determine the same of the screen relative to the value we are comparing to.
-In the following snippet we use the `mounted` and `beforeDestroy` lifecycle hooks to bind a _scroll_ listener to the `window`.
+Let's try a real world example with a `v-dialog` component that you want to convert to a fullscreen dialog on mobile devices.
+To track this we would need to determine the size of the screen relative to the value we are comparing to.
+In the following snippet we use the `mounted` and `beforeDestroy` lifecycle hooks to bind a `resize` listener to the window.

 ```html
 <!-- Vue Component -->